Current work

 To keep the public and our workers safe, the Bridgewater boat ramp and jetty will remain closed throughout the project.
 River users wishing to access the river can do so at the nearby Old Beach boat ramp, around 8 kilometres downstream.
 Nielsen Esplanade, including the playground, will remain accessible throughout the project.
 The project is planning to reinstate the boat ramp at the completion of the project, in consultation with Brighton Council.

-More about Bridgewater boat ramp and jettyOld Bridgewater Bridge demolition
+More about New Bridgewater boat ramp and jettyOld Bridgewater Bridge demolition

 Because of its poor condition and increasing maintenance cost, the old Bridgewater Bridge will be removed.